buddyboss/buddyboss-platform/src/bp-help/docs/05-integrations/0-overview.md

 #Plugin Integrations

-LearnDash, WooCommerce, Memberships, Events, Jobs.
-Learn how to integrate BuddyBoss with your favorite plugins.
+Learn how to install and configure LearnDash LMS for BuddyBoss Theme.